Claire-Potter/Disney-Star/README.md

 3. The pictures for the question - each question contains four images related to the question.
 Where relevant the pictures are linked to the answer options.
 If the user hovers over the picture, a tool-tip text pop up will display the picture name.
 4. The play button will trigger the audio clip linked to the question to play.
 Again as far as possible, the clips are associated with the question being asked.
 Some written questions will ask directly as to who the character within the clip is.
 5. The various answer options will populate just below the play button.
 The user will need to click on the answer they think is correct.
 6. The next button will generate the next question.
+This button will show as disabled until the user has chosen an option.
+This will prevent the user from accessing the next question before answering the current question.
 7. The score tracker at the end of the screen is used to track correct and incorrect answers given.
 The quiz is populated when the get question function is called.
 A breakdown of some of the features has been completed below.